 Through Syrian Touches, we present you with handicrafts made by Syrian women who have turned their hardships into opportunities and their tribulations into triumphs."

-Aisha Hajji is a trained potter, who learned her craft through study, training and private workshops.
+A trained potter, who learned her craft through study, training, and private workshops.

-Aisha’s work includes decorating a range of pottery products, engraving, tracing, and coloring using the appropriate pigments, and finally adding lacquer to stabilize the color and give it a glossy appearance.
-It takes Aisha one to three days to work on one piece.
+Her work includes decorating a range of pottery products, engraving, tracing, and coloring using the appropriate pigments and finally adding lacquer to stabilize the color and give it a glossy appearance.
+It takes her one to three days to work on one piece.

-Aisha has, with focus and dedication, successfully made the jump from creative hobby to self-sustaining profession, broadening her skillset to include marketing, packaging and management.
+This lady has, with focus and dedication, successfully made the jump from a creative hobby to a self-sustaining profession, broadening her skillset to include marketing, packaging, and management.
 These new skills have allowed her to break away from her earlier shyness and express her ideas freely in front of an audience, and thus she has grown to become an artist who, with great passion, conveys a message that life must go on despite its challenges.

-Today, Aisha’s dream is to own her own art studio where she can draw and paint freely, and display her work in international exhibitions and forums.
+Today, this craftswoman's dream is to own her own art studio where she can draw and paint freely, and display her work in international exhibitions and forums.

 With the aim of supporting Syrian women artisans,